infor-design/design-system/sketch/README.md

     - Get more descriptive from left to right.
 This groups icons automatically when sorting alphabeticaly.
         - Bad: `icon-double-right-arrow`
         - Good: `icon-arrow-double-right

+## Icon Requirements

+The file `ids-icons-system.sketch` is used for system icons.
+All icons are categorized using Pages.
+Each icon should be black at 100% opacity.

+Meanwhile, `ids-icons-fancy.sketch` contains accent icons, empty state icons, and product app icons, each in their own page respectively.
+Fancy icons should be black at varying opacity.